AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 300u–14.
 Healthy aging, living well; evaluation of community-based prevention and wellness programs for Medicare beneficiaries.

 300u–15.
 Research on optimizing the delivery of public health services.

+300u–16.
+Establishment of substance use disorder information dashboard.

 #### SUBCHAPTER XVI—PRESIDENT'S COMMISSION FOR THE STUDY OF ETHICAL PROBLEMS IN MEDICINE AND BIOMEDICAL AND BEHAVIOR RESEARCH ####